Topics

 The Denver Foundation has engaged CHI to support its multi-year project that aims to improve access to behavioral health care for Coloradans with high health needs.

 The Colorado Health Access Fund is a grantmaking project of The Denver Foundation that aims to expand behavioral health care access to the neediest Coloradans.
-The fund will award up to $5 million a year between 2015 and 2022 to increase access to behavioral health care for Coloradans with high health care needs.
+The fund awarded up to $5 million a year between 2015 and 2022 to increase access to behavioral health care for Coloradans with high health care needs.
 It was established in 2015 with an anonymous gift of $40 million.

 The Denver Foundation engaged the Colorado Health Institute to support this work in multiple ways.